 In Rhodesia, a form of agreement has been reached between Mr Ian Smith's regime and the leaders of the black African majority.

-In Rhodesia, a form of agreement has been reached between Mr Ian Smith's regime and the leaders of the black African majority.
+Background: In Rhodesia, a form of agreement has been reached between Mr Ian Smith's regime and the leaders of the black African majority.
 But the agreement excludes the leaders of the Patriotic Front, who are now likely to step up their guerrilla war against Rhodesia.

 SYNOPSIS: With the signing of the Salisbury agreement, all eyes are now turned to the leaders of the Patriotic Front - Joshua Nkomo and Robert Mugabe.
 Hitherto, they have been scornful of the negotiations between Smith and the African leaders in Rhodesia.
 Even given that a formal agreement has been signed in Salisbury, and Rhodesia seems firmly set on the road to black majority rule, the Patriotic Front has already said that the war will go on, and they will not be party to what they regard as an illegal agreement.
 Thus, any interim government which might take over Rhodesia - Zimbabwe as it will be called - will face daunting problems in making the transition.
 But not the least, is the costly and debilitating guerilla war across its frontiers, which has already cost hundreds of lives - black and white.